 -years of know-how hands-on experience,

 – top quality specialized equipment selected and used for a shot (based on photographer’s expertise).
-That would be the camera, type of lens and filter, camera’s manually selected settings, tripod or other mounts, additional off-camera lighting setups – sometimes very elaborate, tethering of images on a laptop screen if needed, use of backgrounds, gobos, and other accessories.
+That would be the camera, type of lens and filter, camera’s manually selected settings, tripod or other mounts, additional off-camera lighting setups – sometimes very elaborate, tethering of images on a computer screen if needed, use of backgrounds, gobos, and other accessories.
 And also making a model look the best, or selecting the best day-lighting or location.

 Then, the assistance of a set decorator who makes sure all images have consistent look and all details are staged ok, assistance of a makeup artist in case of portraits, etc. etc.